 Portulaca oleracea extract showed a clear inhibition of tumor growth as compared to the control nude mice which received only COLO 320 HSR cells.

-For more information on Portulaca, go to the "MEDICINE FROM NATURE page".
+For more information on Portulaca, go to the "PURSLANE page".

 The whole plant is utilized in the manufacturing.